jonahoffman/jonahoffman.github.io/docs/index.markdown

 ## Skills
 • Fluent in **French**
+• Experience with Atlassian workflow software (Jira, Confluence, Trello, BitBucket)
+• Experience with version control using Git
 • Skilled in **CAD** (experience in CREO and SolidWorks)
 • Experience with engineering software such as **ANSYS**, **LabView**, and **CNC**
 • **Manufacturing** and **machining** processes (3D Printing, Laser Cutting, Wire EDM, Lathe, Mill, etc.)